|

 First, make

-to diminish the importance of what lawyers do; there are times when the
+This isn’t to diminish the importance of what lawyers do; the

-protection afforded by a long, detailed contract is appropriate.
-What we are saying is that complexity and
+protection afforded by a long, detailed contract is often appropriate.
+What we are saying is complexity and

 don’t like to be confused or intimidated by a contract.
-In fact they are more likely to disregard the
+In fact they're more likely to disregard the

-contract if they don’t understand it, or if they perceive it as a bunch of
+contract if they can’t understand it, or if they perceive it as a bunch of

 gobbledygook.